Godot04/NetPractice/README.md

 - reading an IP pattern
 - assigning a valid address in the expected subnet
-- avoiding invalid octet values
+- avoiding an invalid IP range

 ### Level 2